dzekelid/content/_listings/urban-airship/useruser-idsubscription-content-get-openapi.md

   /app/content/{product_id}/download:
     post:
       summary: Post App Content Product Download
-      description: "Returns a temporary URL where the client can download the content.
+      description: Returns a temporary URL where the client can download the content.
         In the payload, the receipt string is the receipt data from the purchase.
-        It should be unaltered from how Apple delivers it to your application.udid is an optional field to help identify a particular user\u2019s purchases, which can aid debugging.
-It should always be a hash of the UDID, not the actual UDID, to ensure compliance with Apple\u2019s TOS.
-The optional version field should be the StoreFront library version, or custom if you\u2019re building your own."
+        It should be unaltered from how Apple delivers it to your application.udid is an optional field to help identify a particular user???s purchases, which can aid debugging.
+It should always be a hash of the UDID, not the actual UDID, to ensure compliance with Apple???s TOS.
+The optional version field should be the StoreFront library version, or custom if you???re building your own.
       operationId: app.content.product_id.download.post
       x-api-path-slug: appcontentproduct-iddownload-post
       parameters: